JosieOnGit/Luniks/Stories/GHOST TEMPLES/Journey - Winter.md

 **"Unfortunately, your fall was fatal.
 You did not survive."**

 Upon hearing his voice, my worry became fear.
-My mind short-circuited, and I struggled to find a reasonable explanation as to why these people were standing before me.
-They weren't my friends, they wouldn't be waving me farewell before I would go to heaven.
+My mind short-circuited, and I struggled to find a reasonable explanation as to why these two strange figures were standing before me.
+They most certainly weren't my friends, they couldn't be waving me farewell before I would go to heaven.
 No matter how much I tried, I couldn't find a reason, I couldn't understand what was going on.
-This all seemed too real, and yet, so.. unreal.. what was going on?
+This all seemed too real, and yet, so.. unreal.. *what was going on?*

 *"What.. what happened..?"* I mutter under my breath, my voice sounding hollow and raspy, as if I had awoken from a bad sleep on top of the Kálisgerou, I struggled to breathe, to think, to do anything in the state I was in right now. \
 But without a second thought, I looked upwards again, the icy chill that took a hold on my body slowly vanished, as I saw that the man before me had held his hand out to me.
 Taking his hand immediately, I got lifted upright, in awe at how he managed to pull me up that effortlessly, as I eagerly listened to his voice again.